The Vocational Nursing Certificate

 Complete all of the following courses:

+54 hours lecture.
 This theory course begins with an introduction to the roles of the vocational nurse and provides a foundation of basic nursing arts and sciences necessary for the practice of nursing including concepts specific to the gerontological client.
 Using the nursing process as a framework, concepts of professionalism, growth and development, safety, and health concerns for the adult and geriatric population are discussed.
 Legal and ethical considerations, cultural diversity, the nursing process, and basic data collection are included as theory topics along with the presentation of basic mental health concepts applicable to the geriatric client.
-Fundamental nursing skills are discussed in detail with concurrent hands-on practice of skills in the Vocational Nursing Lab I course.54 hours lecture.
+Fundamental nursing skills are discussed in detail with concurrent hands-on practice of skills in the Vocational Nursing Lab I course.

 Prerequisite: HCRS C100, HCRS C107, HCRS C113

-This theory course focuses on the application of the nursing process in common health/ illness situations.
-Using the nursing process as a framework, emphasis is placed on the role of the vocational nurse as a provider of care in assisting the adult and geriatric client with chronic disorders affecting the gastrointesintal, genitourinary, endocrine, and integumentary systems.
+54 hours lecture.
+This theory course focuses on the application of the nursing process in common health/illness situations.
+Using the nursing process as a framework, emphasis is placed on the role of the vocational nurse as a provider of care in assisting the adult and geriatric client with chronic disorders affecting the gastrointestinal, genitourinary, endocrine, and integumentary systems.
 Topics in basic nutrition are also presented including an overview of basic nutrients, basic therapeutic diets and patient education specific to chronic conditions.
 Basic mental health concepts are introduced.
-Concepts in this course are correlated with the clinical settings presented in Vocational Nursing Lab I. 54 hours lecture.
+Concepts in this course are correlated with the clinical settings presented in Vocational Nursing Lab I.